↓

 October 20 2015

 I have an uneasy relationship with politics.
 Some people are uneasy because they think all of politics is about sleaze — legalized lying to the voters in order to gain office.
-Others are uneasy with things like representation by population (or not), special interest groups, the need for compromise, the mudslinging, the promises, the need for more compromises, and the almighty need to sometimes do things that are unpopular but still the “right thing to do” to stop the majority from exploiting the minority.… Read the rest
+Others are uneasy with things like representation by population (or not), special interest groups, the need for compromise, the mudslinging, the promises, the need for more compromises, and the almighty need to sometimes do things that are unpopular but still the “right thing to do” to stop the majority from exploiting the minority.
+Those aren’t my issues.
+I’m uneasy because of my job.
+I’m a civil servant.

 Posted in HR Guide | Tagged civil service, duty, elections, government, oath, politics, work | Leave a reply